ruispinto/Postcards/README.md

 # Postcards
-Create and Maintain personal collection of postcards
+Create and maintain personal collection of postcards